Yamini2001/LeetCode-Solutions/README.md

 ## Minimum Total Distance Travelled
 Return the minimum total distance travelled by all the robots.
 The test cases are generated such that all the robots can be repaired.

+## Partition List
+Given the head of a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.